 When wearing a club tie, it is important to be informed.
 Wearing a club tie is kind of like wearing a t-shirt with something written on it—even if that writing is in another language and you just think it looks cool, it can mean a lot to someone else, so you ought to know what kind of message you are sending.

 Club ties are a great way to add sophistication and a bit of wit to your look, but keep in mind that they do carry an air of pretension with them, so if you are in a rather subordinate position, wearing a club tie might not be the smartest move.

 Technically, the female equivalent of a club tie is a scarf.
 Ladies' scarves may also be patterned in such a way to denote membership in an exclusive group, club, or organization.
 That shouldn't stop women from giving men's club ties a try.

-Club ties look great with a white blouse and simple pair of slacks - they can also add a bit of flare to more informal ensembles, and can even be worn around bare necks like necklaces.
-Though I've seen club ties worn as belts, I would not recommend it - their shape is not exactly the best for belts (if you want something interesting for a belt, go for a silk scarf).
+Club ties look great with a white blouse and simple pair of slacks—they can also add a bit of flair to more informal ensembles, and can even be worn around bare necks like necklaces.
+Though I've seen club ties worn as belts, I would not recommend them—their shape is not exactly the best for belts (if you want something interesting for a belt, go for a silk scarf).

 If I had my vote, club ties on women would be worn with white blouses and high-waisted skirts and perhaps the occasional vest or cardigan.
 It makes for a really cute look!

 Simone Haruko Smith (author) from San Francisco on August 05, 2011: